Circuit Complexity in an interacting quenched Quantum Field Theory: Numerical Results

 \section{\textbf{ Numerical Results}}

-In this section we numerically evaluate the value of circuit complexity for coupled oscillators using the expressions computed for total complexity of two coupled oscillators, denoted by $\mathcal{C}$, shown in the Appendix \ref{app:Twoosc} and the unambiguous contribution of complexity for arbitrary number of oscillators using the results of the subsection \ref{conti}, henceforth denoted by $\mathcal{C}_1$.
+In this section we numerically evaluate the value of circuit complexity for coupled oscillators using the expressions computed for total complexity of two coupled oscillators, denoted by $\mathcal{C}$, shown in the Appendix \ref{app:Twoosc} and the unambiguous contribution of complexity for arbitrary number of oscillators using the results of the subsection \ref{conti}, henceforth denoted by $\mathcal{C}_1$.We will use a finite lattice for our numerical evaluation and will discretize the time steps to plot the behaviour of the circuit complexity obtained.
 Note that each time-dependent coefficients in these expressions explicitly depend on $\rho_k(t,\delta t)$ given by Eq.\eqref{expli}.
 To obtain the values of $A,B$ and $C$ which can be inserted in Eq.\eqref{expli}, we set some straightforward initial conditions.
 The invariant quantities, $\Omega_k$ in Eq.\eqref{gam} are taken to be $\Omega_k=1$.
 Using the values of $\rho_k(t,\delta t)$ for $t\rightarrow0$, we get the desired values of $A,B$ and $C$ by setting $\rho_k(0,\delta t)=1$ while $\gamma_k(0,\delta t)=0$ by using $AC-B^2=\Omega ^2$.
 The coupling between the oscillators is set to be $\eta=0.25$.
 The free parameter in the quench profile, Eq.\eqref{quenchprof} is set to $\omega_0=1$.
 The frequency of reference state is set to $\omega_{ref}=0.001$.

 Using the exact values of circuit complexity we parameterise four different plots in this section.
 The first plot features the behaviour of total complexity $\mathcal{C}$ computed for two coupled oscillators discretised on a lattice of size $L=20$, varying with the quench rate $\delta t$.
 This plot is divided into two regions, $\delta t<1$ is the sudden quench limit (blue) region while $\delta t>1$ is the slow quench limit (yellow) region.
 The next three plots characterise the behaviour of unambiguous contribution of circuit complexity $C_1$ for more than two coupled oscillators discretised on a lattice of size, $L=100$, varying with dimensionless parameter $(t/\delta t)$.
 In these plots we mark $(t/\delta t)=1$ as Quench Point, by a dotted vertical red line.
 The red region for $(t/\delta t)<1.2$ features the early time behavior of circuit complexity, the yellow region $0.8<(t/\delta t)<1.2$ shows the behavior of complexity near the quench point while the blue region, $(t/\delta t)>1.2$ characterises the late time behavior of circuit complexity.\\